mdjbru-teaching-material/turku_course/course-material/bash-shell-ssh-make/bash-shell-ssh-make.md

 in aligned sequences in a fasta files: grep for ">", cut for species name, sort and uniq, wc)
 - shell cheat sheet (Tiina prepared one for the Jyväskylä workshop in 2011)

+### First contact with the shell

+- What you see after connection in the **shell prompt**.
+It tells you the shell is ready to receive your input:

+    jyybio20@taito-login3$

+`jyybio20` is your username, `taito-login` is the host server to which you are connected.

 ## Shell scripts